ObserveRTC/client-monitor-js/docs/DETECTORS.md

 Reports an inbound picture that stopped moving: repeatedly and briefly (`choppy`), or once and for long (`frozen`).
 Use it to answer "is this person watching moving video right now" — the complaint behind most "you're breaking up" reports, and one no single stat answers.

-It replaces the old `InboundVideoFlowStateDetector`, which reported freeze *starts*.
-Two mutually exclusive states with one configured duration between them, judged over two windows on the stream's own `deltaTime`: `observationWindowInMs` makes the verdict, and a retention window spanning `continuousDurationInMs` decides only when a choppy finding may close.
+Two mutually exclusive states with one configured duration between them, judged over the track's shared `detectionRecoveryWindow`: the detection half makes the verdict and the recovery half behind it decides only when a choppy finding may close. `frozen` is nothing rendered across the whole detection window, which is a stronger claim than one empty collection and takes as long to make as the window spans.
 Frozen wins wherever both would fit, and closes the moment frames render again.

 `frozen` usually means delivery stopped or the decoder wedged; `choppy` usually means frames are arriving late or in bursts.
 Both are what the viewer actually sees, so they are the right thing to count when asking how a call went.
 It describes the picture, not the network — pair it with the transport detectors for a cause.